-Emergency needs, such as funerals, generally will be taken care of by neighboring clergy or the supply priest on call as needed.

-Pastoral needs (hospital, etc.) are taken care of by lay persons in the parish, with some supervision through appropriate Vestry Commissions.
+The Senior Warden and parish administrator or secretary should prepare to handle emergency needs, such as funerals, by keeping a list of neighboring clergy including those used for supply.
+Pastoral needs (hospital, shut-ins, etc.) are taken care of by retired or associate clergy, deacons and lay persons in the parish, with some supervision through appropriate Vestry Commissions.